Q. What is this?

 A. In practice, this means the only limitation on what government can purchase is determined by "real resources".
 For example, if a country does not have arable land and must import its citizens’ food, that is a real resource constraint.
 On the other hand, government can for example, always purchase (i.e. employ) all available labor the private sector does not.

 A. Government creates money “de novo” (as new) by spending into the economy.

 In MMT it’s said “money is created by keystrokes”.
-When government spends, it credits the reserve accounts of private banks held at its central bank.
-Reserves are similar to the national currency, used for transactions between government and financial institutions.
+When government spends, it credits the accounts of private banks held at its central bank known as "central bank reserves" (or simply "reserves"), on behalf of those banks' customers who are the recipients of government funds.
 The banks then credit the deposit accounts of recipients of government spending e.g. defense contractors, disability recipients, and others who receive government funds.
 More here.

 Q. Why does government tax if it can just create the money it wishes to spend?